Skip to content

 • Condition: The condition section defines the criteria for the rule to match.

-Example of Yara rule
+Example YARA rule

 rule ExampleRule {